 The best way for Canadians to lower their taxable income is to have a comprehensive understanding of Canada’s tax law, which is tough since the CRA changes its tax law every year.
 You don’t need to worry about that, though, when you use the free tax software from FastnEasyTax.com.
 Our online tax filing software ensures you are aware of and receive all of the deductions and tax credits you deserve.

-Since 2011, tens of thousands of Canadians have used FastnEasyTax.com to file their online CRA Netfile advanced tax software.
+Since 2011, tens of thousands of Canadians have used FastnEasyTax.com to file their online CRA Netfile certified tax software.
 It’s the most convenient, fast, and affordable way to file your personal income tax return.

 Certified by the CRA, we offer a variety of different products: a web application that allows you to submit your tax return online, without the need to download any software and a mobile app (eFile Canadian Tax Return) for all mobile platforms (Android, Apple, and Windows).